trabe/fredux/README.md

   * Create asynchronous actions
   * Handle pending promise actions when the context of the application changes like in a page navigation.

 Fredux is a utility library to make the development process of redux applications faster and easier.
-Fredux provides some conventions and tools to solve the problems mentioned before.
+Fredux provides some conventions and tools to solve the above-mentioned problems.

 ## Features